JimBenna/nft-rulesets/README.md

 I believe that it's one of the most accurate one, and all subnets are written in CIDR mode, and I personnally think it's clearer, this way

 ## Description
-What this script is doing ?
+:penguin:What this script is doing ?
 1. Checks that all the programs that its using can be accessed.
 2. Create a small RamDrive to store its temporaries files to avoid storing data on HardDisks this increase spead.
 3. Downloads the Maxmind Database GeoLite2-Country in csv format for IPv4 and IPv6.